began on Wednesday, August 19, 2020. After twelve school

 weeks ended on

-For the eleventh time ever, the Milbank School
+For the fourteenth time ever, the Milbank School District will complete

-District will complete the second nine weeks before the Christmas break.
+the second nine weeks before the Christmas break.
+The second nine

-The second nine weeks runs from October 23 through December 21.
-There
+weeks runs from October 19 through December 22.

-was no school on Friday, October 27 (Comp Day).
+was no school on Friday, October 23 (Comp Day).
+We moved to

-March 7 mark the dates of the third nine weeks.
-We have two snow days
+4 through March 12 mark the dates of the third nine weeks.

 There will be no school on

-the end to another successful school year.
+the official end to another successful school year.
 With the students,

 teachers all working together, there is no doubt that positive